Introduction

 Basics of Amp Ratings

-• What is an Amp Rating?: The amp rating of an outlet specifies the maximum amount of current it can safely handle.
-It’s a crucial factor in preventing electrical overload.
+- What is an Amp Rating?: The amp rating of an outlet tells you the maximum amount of current it can safely handle.
+This is super important to avoid electrical overload.

-• Common Ratings: Standard outlets typically support 15-amp circuits, adequate for most household appliances and devices.
+- Common Ratings: Most standard outlets support 15-amp circuits, which is enough for most household appliances and devices.

 15-Amp vs. 20-Amp Outlets

-• Standard 15-Amp Outlets: These are the most common in residential settings, designed to handle up to 15 amps of current.
+- Standard 15-Amp Outlets: These are the most common outlets you’ll find in homes, designed to handle up to 15 amps of current.

-• Enhanced 20-Amp Outlets: Found in areas requiring more power, like kitchens and workshops, these can accommodate up to 20 amps and are identifiable by a T-shaped neutral slot.
+- Enhanced 20-Amp Outlets: You’ll see these in places that need more power, like kitchens and workshops.
+They can handle up to 20 amps and have a T-shaped neutral slot for easy identification.

 Importance of Knowing Your Outlet’s Amp Rating